mit-orcd/orcd-docs-edit/docs/software/apptainer.md

 === "OpenMind"

-     Log in a the head node,
+     Log in to the head node,
      ```
      ssh <user>@openmind7.mit.edu
      ```